garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 worry about any allergies.
 When out and about for a day, we typically had snacks packed for her.
 On a few occassions, we did need to find a conviencence store or market of sorts to get her a snack.
-There seemed to be a lot less 7-Eleven in France.
-Specifically in Paris, we opted into an empty Catholic church for her to nurse and get changed.
+ In Paris, we even opted into a handful of empty Catholic churches for her to nurse and get changed.
 The church feels welcoming, so I generally felt more comfortable than when sitting down on the street somewhere.
 You can sit in awe of the Church and prayer rather than